htnphu/htnphu/README.md

-- 👋 Hi, I’m Han Tho Nhat Phu - HCMUS-er
+- 👋 Hi, I’m Han Tho Nhat Phu and I am a tech lover
+- 👀 I’m currently studying at University of Science - VNUHCM
-- 👀 I’m interested in Software Engineering
+- 💞️ My major is Software Engineering
 - 🌱 I’m currently learning Website and Mobile development
 <!---
 - 💞️ I’m looking to collaborate on ...